razorpay/blade/packages/blade/src/components/Popover/_decisions/decisions.md

 Users will be able to use their own custom interactive components as triggers:

-To make custom elements work the components needs to expose it's inner ref, this can be achived by using `React.forwardRef`:
+To make custom elements work, the component needs to expose its inner ref, this can be achieved by using `React.forwardRef`:

 ```jsx
 import type { PopoverTriggerProps } from "@razorpay/blade/components";